KitanoR/book-test-review/readme.md

 - `pip install -r bookApi/requirements.txt`
 - run the app `uvicorn bookApi.main:app --reload`

-# Run app using docker
-- run the command `docker-compose up --build` this will create the docker images for the app and will expose the frontend and backed endpoints.
-- to validate the frontend you just go to http://localhost:3000

 ### unit tests
 - please be sure you are in bookApi folder